 12:00 p.m.
 CDT - An Epidemiological Survey of Toothbrush Contamination in Communal Bathrooms

 Data confirms that there is transmission of fecal coliforms in communal bathrooms at Quinnipiac University and that toothbrushes can serve as a vector for transmission of potentially pathogenic organisms.

 ASM2015 tiene "sabor Latino" con ASM ¡en vivo!
 Tendremos una sección solo en Español donde los anfitriones, Greetchen Díaz y Gary Toranzos (Mundo de los Microbios) conversarán con sus invitados sobre historia de la microbiología, secuenciación y microbios y desarrollo de vacunas.
 Les esperamos.

-Hosts: Dr. Greetchen Díaz (Ciencia Puerto Rico) and Dr. Gary Toranzos (University of Puerto Rico, Río Piedras)
+Hosts: Greetchen Díaz (Ciencia Puerto Rico) and Gary Toranzos (Univ. of Puerto Rico, Río Piedras)